 For big jobs like brisket or smoking a pork butt, I never mess around and go with Heavy Duty.
 For lining trays or making foil packets, a standard roll from Sam’s or Costco, or the grocery store, works just fine.

-If you’re cooking outdoors a lot, invest in the wide rolls.
+If you’re cooking a lot outdoors, invest in the wide rolls.
 Trust me, wrapping a full rack of ribs or a smoked pork belly, without double-layering, is worth every penny.

 The right foil makes outdoor cooking easier, and when you’re working the smoker for 12 hours, you’ll notice the difference.